The CV International Student Academy has launched for season 2017-18!

 Access to Cricket Australia accredited coaches during a 4-week introductory program aimed at supporting participants to learn the basics of the game: batting, bowling, and fielding.

-The day provides an opportunity for international students to come together and socialise whilst taking part in a one day carnival and represent their University / TAFE provider within Victoria.
-It will be a day to celebrate the cultural diversity within Victoria.
-There will be a range of food trucks to cater for a range of different ethnicities, cultural performances, giveaways from the Melbourne Stars and Melbourne Renegades, and a play cricket zone.
+The day provided an opportunity for international students to come together and socialise whilst taking part in a one day carnival and represent their University / TAFE provider within Victoria.
+The 28 teams across 12 different University and TAFE providers enjoyed both the T10 competitive and six-a-side social divisions on offer, as well as the Sri Lankan Paprae Band, Indian Bollywood dancers, bicycle smoothie maker and promotional giveaways from the Melbourne Stars and Melbourne Renegades.

 Melbourne Renegades Champions League a Huge Success for South Asian Communities